 - Teaching children about personal finance to break the generational cycles passed along by their parents and grandparents.

 Allowing for different paths to long-term savings can help increase the likelihood that populations that haven't prioritized such efforts in the past develop new patterns and traditions.
-For example, the T. Rowe Price 2022 Parents, Kids & Money survey found that only 47% of Black and 56% of Hispanic respondents said they had received financial support from parents or grandparents, compared to 69% of whites polled.
+For example, the T. Rowe Price 2022 Parents, Kids and Money survey found that only 47% of Black and 56% of Hispanic respondents said they had received financial support from parents or grandparents, compared to 69% of whites polled.

 "Ultimately, generational wealth gives the generations that come after yours a leg up," he said.
 "It gives them a great opportunity to get a better start in life, as not being buried under debt creates a situation where they have more money to save and invest."